fumes/fumes.11ty/src/articles/la-vie-en-rose.md

 On a busy day, it can sometimes be difficult to find time for a serious break.

-That means leaving the workspace, resign, go to an other contry and start anew, putting away all past information.
+That means leaving the workspace, resign, go to an other country and start anew, putting away all past information.

-You are legally allowed to have a break, and you should never feel like that it can happen later.
+You are allowed to have breaks and you should never feel like that it can happen later.
+There is only the now.

 {% include partials/image.html, caption: "Look through rose-tinted glasses", name: "_7254" %}

 # He speaks to me softly

-Dont jump into defense.
-You want a good thing.
+Don't jump into defense.
+You want good things.

 No more conflicts in which you partake, no more negativity will surround your life.